Puppy teething: what you need to know

 Some puppies might tolerate teething with very little concern.
 Others might be more affected.
 Our job as dog owners is to supervise our puppy as much as possible, taking steps to reduce their discomfort as much as we’re able to.

 There’s a huge variety of useful tools we can utilise to reduce teething discomfort, all of which are preferably to your puppy chewing the chair legs.

-Edible dental chews are a seriously good way to ease teething aches and keep puppies occupied.
-Tough, digestible chews keep puppies engaged far longer than traditional toys, their delicious taste challenging the pup to finish it off.
-Puppy-safe natural chews are the tip-top option, with softer treats like Moo Tubes and Puppy Dental Sticks offering a ton of satisfying entertainment.
+Light chews such as WAG Moo Tubes are a seriously good way to ease teething aches and keep puppies occupied.
+Treats keep puppies engaged far longer than traditional toys, their delicious taste challenging the pup to finish it off.
+Puppy-safe natural chews are the tip-top option, check out WAG's Puppy Pack for a selection of delicious chews for keeping those baby shark teeth occupied.

 Stuffable chew toys aren’t really a hidden gem – dog owners, trainers and vets alike are frequently signing their praises, and for good reason.
 Choosing a puppy-safe toy like a Kong and stuffing it full of delectable treats can keep any doggo occupied for hours, giving them time to soothe their sore teeth and gums while they dig for delicious gold.